Voyage Across the 2HDM Type-II with Magellan: Abstract

 \section{Abstract}

 { We review the status of the 2-Higgs Doublet Model (2HDM) Type-II, in the light of the current experimental results and various theoretical consistency conditions.
-In doing so, we adopt a new numerical framework, called Magellan, to explore the full parameter space of the model.
-Magellan uses a simple, Markov Chain Monte Carlo technique for the exploration and leverages the use of modern tools, allowing the user to perform inference on the model in an efficient way.
-The framework exploits the output of well-known Higgs production and decay programs, together with that of packages implementing the current results of both direct and indirect Higgs boson searches.
-We further illustrate how future measurements can be incorporated in such a framework, through the example of neutral heavy Higgs boson production and decay via the gluon-gluon fusion mode in a variety of final states. }
+Compared to the existing literature, in this paper we apply for the first time a new method that can improve the standard procedure for setting bounds on the 2HDM parameter space, as no experimental evidence has been found so far.
+Our new numerical framework, called \Magellan, and statistical techniques can be applied to any BSM scenarios.
+Here, we take as testing ground the 2HDM, particularly as it is physically interesting and moreover characterised by a far from trivial multi-dimensional parameter space where the effectiveness of the new methods can be proved. \Magellan uses a Markov Chain Monte Carlo technique for scanning the parameter space and leverages the use of data processing and visualisation methods, allowing the user to perform inference on the model in a complete and efficient way.
+The novelty of the proposed method is that the parameter space of any BSM theory can still be projected onto any bi-dimensional plane but one can map whichever portion of this sub-space into any other bi-dimensional plane thus having a full control of the whole parameter space at once.
+The \Magellan’s website interactive dashboards can be accessed via a public link.
+Through this website, the user can explore the full parameter space and exploit the phenomenological features of the model with ease. }